g2p/joujou/README.md

 but cover files can be accessed by other devices, for example phones used to control playback.

+Supported formats are: FLAC, MP3, Ogg Vorbis, Ogg Opus, AAC.
+This matches the formats a chromecast audio supports, with the exception of WAV: metadata charset detection and embedded covers would be tricky to support and FLAC is a better choice.

 Installation is done via cargo.
 Make sure rust is installed, then run: